YunoHost/doc/pages/05.community/20.faq/faq.md

 People have been tempted to compare YunoHost packages to traditional package managers (such as Debian's `.deb`), which hold a different purpose.
 Traditional package managers are meant to install low-level purpose of installing files, commands, programs and services on the system.
 It is often your duty to configure them properly, simply because there is no standard server setup.
 Typically, web apps requires a lot of configuration because they rely on a web server and a database (and the single sign-on).

-YunoHost manipulates high-level abstractions (apps, domains, users...) and defines a standard setup (NGINX, Postfix, Metronome, SSOwat...) and, because of this, can handle the configuration for the user.
+YunoHost manages high-level abstractions (apps, domains, users...) and defines a standard setup (NGINX, Postfix, Metronome, SSOwat...) and, because of this, can handle the configuration for the user.

 #### When will [this feature] be implemented?
 Why isn't [that app] packaged yet?
 I cannot believe you do not do [this] yet!